 Is the quality first mentality optimal though?
 No

-The argument so far was that quality will be preferred as far as outcome is concerned, however, it is not always optimal.
+The argument this far was that a customer will prefer quality as far as outcome is concerned; however, it is not always optimal.

 In the very unlikely domain— the creative space, putting too much emphasis on quality leads to the curse of perfectionism.
 It leads to diminishing returns and missed opportunities.

 Thriving for quality is good but overthinking it is counterproductive.
 In some cases, you need to produce as much as possible of potentially average things and improve on them as you go.